johnzhoudev/leetcode-practice/sql/readme.md

 ## Sorting and Grouping
 - queries with aggregates, aggregate func, rest must be in group by - 1070
 - group by before having clause - 596

+## Advanced Selects
+- unions!
+1789, 1907
+- cumulative window functions sum over order by 1204
+- where clause, and group by where filters out - 1164